+

 Security hardening features enablement troubleshooting

-If we worked in an environment where TCP/IP is used for the connection to CSIv2, we might experience connection problem to the SSL-enabled CSIv2 connection.
+In environments where TCP/IP is used for the connection to CSIv2, we might experience connection problem to the SSL-enabled CSIv2 connection.
 The server configuration can be modified to SSL-supported or to TCP/IP if SSL is not required.

 For the HttpOnly attribute, when the attribute is added to the security cookies, the browser prevents client side scripts from accessing these cookies.
 In most cases this should be the default behavior to minimize cross-site scripting vulnerabilities.
 If there is an absolute need to allow client-side scripts to access WebSphere security cookies, and we are aware of the possible consequences, then the setting of the HttpOnly attribute can be disabled.
+However, the HttpOnly attribute can possibly uncover client-side scripts used to access WebSphere cookies, and can then use them even though it was not intended to do so.
+If this happens, the web application that enables the scripts to access the WebSphere cookies must be evaluated.

 For session security integration enablement, when session integrated security is enabled we might receive an UnauthorizedSessionRequestException exception on servlets if they access a session that belongs to authenticated identities other than to the identity that currently owns the session.
-If we do not want this checking to occur, we can disable session security from the server that is experiencing the problem.
+If we do not want this checking to occur, we can disable session security from the server experiencing the problem.

 Related: